Accounts Payable Definition and Information

 This overdue bill will remain on the accounts payable list until it is paid.

 If the list of overdue invoices keeps increasing because the business does not have enough funds to pay, the owner/manager needs to investigate why there is not enough funds and rectify the issue as soon as possible.

 A huge debt can kill a business.

-A dissatisfied supplier might pass the overdue invoice to a debt collection agency.
+A dissatisfied supplier/vendor might pass the overdue invoice to a debt collection agency.